-Financing Switzerland’s climate transition
+Financing the climate transition

 Financing Switzerland’s climate transition is manageable

-Implementing the climate transition is a collective challenge: the state is called upon to create suitable framework conditions and incentives to encourage both companies and citizens to invest in green initiatives.
-Companies across all sectors, as well as private citizens in their capacity as home-owners and transport users, must continuously adopt sustainable practices and invest accordingly.
-Banks can actively support this transition by offering suitable products and services, as well as advice on financing options.
+The SBA is convinced that, through its financing activities, the Swiss financial centre can and will make an important contribution to Switzerland’s coming transition towards a sustainable economy and thus to the achievement of Switzerland’s net-zero target by 2050.
+However, the financial centre cannot make this transition happen alone.
+It is a shared task: the State must create reliable frameworks and incentives that enable businesses and citizens to invest in sustainable projects.
+Companies across all sectors, as well as private individuals – in their capacity as homeowners and transport users, for example – must invest accordingly.
+Banks can effectively support this transition by offering suitable products and services as well as advice on financing options.

-• Regulatory or tax hurdles, along with restrictions on financing activity, must be avoided.
-Only a strong financial centre will be in a position to play a key role in financing Switzerland’s transition to a low-carbon economy.
+The regulator can take a “green supporting” approach by creating regulatory incentives for eco-friendly financing.
+Suitable disclosure of climate-related information about the companies and projects being financed is an important prerequisite for financing.
+Regulatory or tax hurdles, along with restrictions on financing activity, must be avoided.
+Only a strong financial centre will be able to play a key role in financing Switzerland’s transition to a low-carbon economy.

 Experts